mcms95/42-So_long/README.md

 # Starting filling the map

-- The function mlx_pixel_put() allows to fill a pixel, it takes has parameters:
+- The function mlx_pixel_put() allows you to fill a pixel.
+It takes the following parameters:

-1 - The connection cretaed in mlx_init()
+1. The connection created in mlx_init()
-2 - The window cretaed on mlx_new_window()
+2. The window created in mlx_new_window()
-3 - A x coordinate
+3. An x-coordinate
-4 - A y coordinate
+4. A y-coordinate
-5 - Color, look the RGB chart to try diferent ones -  https://www.rapidtables.com/web/color/RGB_Color.html
+5. Color (look at the RGB chart to try different colors - https://www.rapidtables.com/web/color/RGB_Color.html)

 ```
 mlx_pixel_put(void *mlx_ptr, void *win_ptr, int x, int y, int color)